To Do List After a Loved One Passes

 Arrange Transportation of Your Loved One

 - This is a quick, easy step (assuming no autopsy is needed).
 Contact your local funeral home/mortuary or cremation service provider right away to arrange for this and to transport to their location.
 If you don’t have one in mind, or don’t know of any, google funeral homes, or cremation service providers, in your area or ask friends who they can recommend.
+If your loved one passed at the hospital, the staff there usually can provide a list of recommendations.
 Once you get a few options, it is also a good idea to do a quick search of online reviews.
 Funeral homes are used to this part of the process and can move quickly to make the transport happen; or

 Determine Care of Dependents and Pets (if any)

-- Dependents and pets can be temporarily cared for by friends or family who are willing to help until a more permanent solution is determined
+- Dependents and pets need to be temporarily cared for by friends or family who are willing to help until a more permanent solution is determined

-Notify Various Parties About Your Loved One’s Passing
+Notify Various People About Your Loved One’s Passing

 Understanding this can be a highly emotional time, it’s always good to engage some friends or other family to help with this step (and others).